jaredgorski/dotfiles/README.md

 The behavior for `PATHS_CP.txt` is the same, except that files are copied rather than symlinked.

 ### The archive directory
-To avoid losing files, every file which exists before symlinking an identically-named file will be moved to the archive directory, found at `$HOME/.dotfiles_archive`.
+To avoid losing files, every file which exists before symlinking or copying an identically-named file will be moved to the archive directory, found at `$HOME/.dotfiles_archive`.
 The archive directory contains a directory for each time the dotfiles were made, named by the timestamp of each respective runtime.
 To view files archived at a given runtime, check inside the relevant directory.
+This is useful in case running the dotfiles script would overwrite a file that needs to be preserved for some reason.

 To remove the archive folder, run:
 ```shell